Cwarburg/Enron-network-analysis/index.md

 The analysis is based on the Enron email dataset, which contains internal communications from Enron Corporation.

 ## Code
-The analysis code is available in the [GitHub repository](https://github.com/yourusername/enron-network-analysis).
+The analysis code is available in the [GitHub repository](https://github.com/cwarburg/enron-network-analysis).

+## Dataset
+the dataset is available on [kaggle](https://www.kaggle.com/datasets/wcukierski/enron-email-dataset/data)

 <div class="contact-section">
   <h2> Contact</h2>